Magic tricycles: Efficient magic state generation with finite block-length quantum LDPC codes: Introduction

 Motivated by these considerations, this work introduces a class of finite block-length, high-rate and distance quantum LDPC codes with a transversal logical $CCZ$ circuit action for magic state distillation, which we call `tricycle codes'.
 These codes are constructed as the three-dimensional \textit{balanced product} \cite{breuckmann2021balanced}, a particular generalization of the homological product, of classical binary linear codes over Abelian group algebras \cite{huffman2021concise}.
 This construction extends the two-block group algebra codes of \cite{kovalev2013quantum, lin2024quantum} (also known as bicycle codes \cite{panteleev2021degenerate}) into three dimensions, allowing in principle for transversal gates from the third level of the Clifford hierarchy \cite{gottesman1999demonstrating}.
 We may thus also refer to the tricycle codes as `three-block Abelian group-algebra codes'.
-It is worth highlighting that for the task of magic state distillation, high-rate and high-distance finite block-length codes are sufficient for essentially any large-scale quantum computation.
+We highlight that for the task of magic state distillation, high-rate and high-distance finite block-length codes are sufficient for essentially any large-scale quantum computation.
 For example, codes with distances large enough to achieve a logical error rate of $~10^{-12}$ at attainable physical error rates are expected to be sufficient to produce magic states to execute large-scale quantum algorithms such as Shor's algorithm \cite{shor1994algorithms} fault-tolerantly.
-We present several examples of finite block-length codes that achieve low logical error rates under circuit level noise at a physical error rate of $10^{-3}$.